dmcglinn/quant_methods/lessons/git_introduction.md

 will have to be using an Rstudio Project.

 #### Create an Rstudio Project
-To create a Project in the `planets` directory (which we created in the lesson above) follow these steps:
+To link the remote repo to your local machine follow these steps:

 1. Click File > New Project
-2. Chose from "Existing Directory"
+2. Chose from "Version Control"
 3. Navigate to the `planets` directory and click on it.

 #### Configure Git within Rstudio